Invariants of graph drawings in the plane: Multiple intersections in combinatorial geometry

-\begin{proposition}[cf. Proposition \ref{starpr}] A 2-hypergraph $K$ is $\Z_2$-planar if and only if the intersection cocycle modulo 2 of some (or, equivalently, of any) general position PL map $K^{(1)}\to\R^2$ is cohomologous to the zero map. \end{proposition}
+\begin{proposition}[cf. Proposition \ref{starpr}] A 2-complex $K$ is $\Z_2$-planar if and only if the intersection cocycle modulo 2 of some (or, equivalently, of any) general position PL map $K^{(1)}\to\R^2$ is cohomologous to the zero map. \end{proposition}

 This proposition follows by Lemma~\ref{star-r} and Proposition~\ref{elcob-r}.